jpravetz/epdoc-logger/README.md

 ```

 ### Chaining ###

+These methods on the Module Logging (log) object support chaining.

 The following methods all add column values to the message that is output but do not output the message: